snowplow/snowplow-ecommerce-tracking-accelerator/content/modeling/modeling_2.md

 - `snowplow__events`: Variable to overwrite the events table in case it is named differently.
 - `snowplow__number_category_levels`: Variable to overwrite the maximum number of levels you have in your product categories e.g. `books/fiction/magical-fiction` has 3 levels
 - `snowplow__number_checkout_steps`: The index of the checkout step which represents a completed transaction.
 This is required to enable working checkout funnel analysis.
+- `snowplow__enable_mobile_events`: Whether to look for mobile e-commerce events or not.
+Note that we overwrite the `domain_sessionid` and `page_view_id` fields with mobile fields in these cases.
+You can read more about it [here](https://docs.snowplow.io/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-ecommerce-data-model/#mixing-web-and-mobile-events).

 To overwrite these, add the following snippet to the `dbt_project.yml`: